25f2005869-glitch/india-growth-dashboard/03-1992-harshad-mehta-scam/README.md

 - Banking loopholes
 - Artificial stock price manipulation

-Harshad Mehta used banking system weaknesses to inject huge money into selected stocks.
+Harshad Mehta used weaknesses in the banking system to inject huge amounts of money into selected stocks.

 ---